 - Cost of living: EUR 2,800-3,800/month

-3. Hamburg - Best for Media and Commerce
+3. Hamburg — media and commerce

 - Best for: Journalism, marketing, e-commerce, logistics